henritomas/ECE151-RSA-encryption/README.md

 # ECE151-RSA-encryption
 ECE 151 MP2.
-RSA Encoder-Decoder and Brute-Force code breaker
+RSA Encoder-Decoder and Brute-Force code breaker.
+- Implementation limits the encoding to only the use of prime numbers under 300, or up to only 32 bit encryption.
+- This is only a simplfied project: secure RSA implementation must encrypt up to atleast 1024 bits to be considered secure, but is not implemented due to limited computing resources and the small scope of this project.

 ## Requirements:
 - Python 2.7.16